What is the Ethical Society and the Ethical Movement?

 As a humanistic religious community we nurture our children to be kind and fair, and to work together to create a better world.
 We strive to create an environment that is safe, friendly and inspiring, in which children are supported as they grapple with life’s big questions.

 All children, regardless of membership, are welcome to participate.
 After a three-week trial, registration and payment is required.
-To ensure safety, it is preferred that parents or guardians must be onsite at all times for children in fifth grade or younger.
+To ensure safety, parents or guardians must be onsite at all times for children in fifth grade or younger.

 There is no tuition for members.
-Non-member families pay $200 for the first child, $300 total if enrolling 2 or more children.
+Non-member families pay $200 for the first child, $300 total if enrolling two or more children.
 All families, member and non-member, pay a $50 materials and snack fee per child.
 Payment may be made as a lump sum or broken into installments.
-Those joining the Sunday school mid-year pay a pro-rated fee.
-Scholarships are provided if needed.
+Those joining the Sunday School mid-year pay a pro-rated fee.
+Scholarships are provided, if needed.
 No one is refused for financial reasons.

 Sunday school classes meet on-site at the Society building on Sunday mornings concurrent with the Sunday Platform service from 11:00 a.m.–12:15 p.m.
 All students meet begin in the Main Hall for the first 10-15 minutes of the service before going to their classrooms.

 How large are the classes and which ages do they encompass?

 Class sizes are based on enrollment .
 We strive for small, intimate groups.
 Our current age groupings are: Preschool, Kindergarten-2nd grade, 3rd – 5th grade & 6th – 8th grade.
 And the Coming of Age Group.